toddknutson/toddknutson/README.md

 ### Hi there 👋

+I'm a [bioinformatics analyst](https://www.msi.umn.edu/staff/knut0297) at the University of Minnesota.
+This is my personal GitHub account and contains some simple public repos.
+Most of my professional projects can be found at my [University's enterprise GitHub site](https://github.umn.edu/knut0297).

 <!--
 **toddknutson/toddknutson** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.